BobDotCom/capture-the-wu-writeups/osint/stop_the_madness.md

 Attempted solutions:

 Found that 249857 is the code for a shade of paint called London Grey.
 Attempted to find the connection between this and a location where mass panic could be incited, but ultimately failed.
+We also know that it is a war of the worlds reference, but we couldn't find any locations from the movies or books that were correct.